zeroecco/boundless/docs/src/requestor-manual/start.md

 </div>

-1. Follow the [local development][page-local-dev] to install deps and configure a Boundless devnet.
+1. Follow the [local development][page-local-dev] to install dependencies and configure a Boundless devnet.
 2. To interact with live [market deployment][page-deployments], you must obtain funds for gas fees and proof fulfillment payments.

 ## Starting a New Project